Student Teaching & Certification

 Preliminary Meetings for Student Teaching

 Preliminary meetings are held each semester for students planning to student teach the following semester.
 Students receive information from Testing Services, Career Services, and the Assistant Director of Clinical Services and Certification.
-Interviews are scheduled with the Assistant Director of Clinical Services and Certification during this meeting.
+Additionally, interviews are scheduled with the Assistant Director of Clinical Services and Certification during the preliminary meeting.
 Attendance is extremely important for placement purposes.

 Documents Available Online